When should you buy critical illness insurance?

 If you said no, or are unsure, then critical illness insurance may be great protection for you, so you can stop worrying about your bank account balance and focus on your health.

 PolicyAdvisor works with over 20 of Canada’s top insurance providers to make sure you get coverage that is best for YOU.
-If you have questions about critical illness insurance and want to see if it’s worth it for you, chat with one of your expert advisors.
+If you have questions about critical illness insurance or critical illness riders and want to see if it’s worth it for you, chat with one of your expert advisors.

 The information provided herein is for general informational purposes only.
 It is not intended and should not be construed to constitute legal or financial advice.